 Specialty Libraries are a brilliant resource for two reasons.
 Firstly, many of the unique resources reside here but secondly the specialty librarians are experts in resources for their area.
 Some libraries do not invite public access but will be almost universally open to you if you smile.

-book Directory of Special Libraries in Australia by ALIA lists 1400 specialist libraries.
+Directory of Special Libraries in Australia by ALIA lists 1400 specialist libraries.
 Other countries will most certainly have similar directories.

 Secondly, a collection of mixed information directories are emerging: directories that list associations, directories, books, research centers, museum collections and government departments all together.